msedgren/cursing_less_talon/README.md

 will first be added new the cursor.
 This is due to the nature of a limited number of decoration combinations being possible.

 ## Commands
 Note: commands are still being added and will be added in the future.

-Ranges will be the next focus.
-For example:
-`select until blue slash air`, `select from blue slash air until red square zip`, etc. To simplify things for issuing commands consideration is being given to allowing a section to be marked. `mark until blue slash air`...
+Note: Only commands add by this plugin but not present in [Talonhub/community](https://github.com/talonhub/community) are listed below.

 ### Turning things on and off
 - toggle cursing: enable or disable text decorations.